ssigwart/letsencrypt-cloudflare/README.md

-# PHP LetsEncrypt Wildcard DNS Client for CloudFlare DNS
+# PHP LetsEncrypt Wildcard DNS Client for Cloudflare DNS

 This is a Cloudflare DNS implementation for `ssigwart/letsencryptdns`.